 Self-reporting – processes already exist for licensees to report serious breaches of their license conditions to ASIC, but it became clear that most large institutions fail to follow the rules.
 So, there will be obligatory quarterly reporting to ASIC of all breaches.

-Remuneration – Hayne didn’t make any specific recommendations regarding remuneration structures in the finance industry, but he did support the Banking Executive Accountability Regime (which now has expanded powers) which has designed a remuneration approach that better aligns incentives for bankers with long term shareholders.
+Remuneration – Hayne didn’t make any specific recommendations regarding remuneration structures in the finance industry, but he did support the Banking Executive Accountability Regime (which now has expanded powers), which has designed a remuneration approach that better aligns incentives for bankers with long term shareholders.

 Insurers are likely to lose commissions (or have them capped) on life and general insurance products.

 The bottom line is that these are complex issues.
 It took a Royal Commission to expose them.
-But the underlying theme in all areas of misconduct was greed – think of the (now) former adviser and financial media commentator Sam Henderson advising a client to put money in his own managed funds that would have instantly cost the client $500,000 for no real benefit.
+But the underlying theme in all areas of misconduct was greed – think of the (now) former adviser and financial media commentator Sam Henderson advising a client to put money in his managed funds that would have instantly cost the client $500,000 for no real benefit.
 Greed is a product of culture.
-Hayne said banks allowed sales to become all-important and conflicts of interest could not be managed and went unsupervised.
+Hayne said banks allowed sales to become all-important, and conflicts of interest could not be managed and went unsupervised.

 Given that welfare payments account for 35% of the Australian Government’s expenses, and this level of expenditure is not sustainable, it’s in all our interest for more Australians to be financially self-sufficient.
-Our hope is that the recommendations of this Royal Commission provides the culture, systems, accountability and confidence required to help all Australians build better lives for themselves as a result of their interactions with the financial services community.
+Our hope is that the recommendations of this Royal Commission provide the culture, systems, accountability and confidence required to help all Australians build better lives for themselves as a result of their interactions with the financial services community.